How to get started

 Now that you understand what courses you need to do on your exchange, you can start researching courses at your top five universities.
 We ask you to list five partner universities with your application to improve your chances of being considered for a nomination.

-• Supporting document two: For each option, you will be asked to identify 8-10 potential courses which could fulfil your degree requirements and complete the Host University Preferences and Proposed Courses Form as part of supporting documentation.
+For each university option, you will be asked to identify 8-10 potential courses which could fulfil your degree requirements and complete the Host University Preferences and Proposed Courses Form as part of supporting documentation.

 In addition to suitability of courses, please also consider when researching: